Press play to experience a sneak peek of The Sky Residences Living in this video.

-W Aspen and The Sky Residences at W Aspen are being designed by award-winning design firm nemaworkshop in partnership with Rowland+Broughton Architecture.
-Locally‑inspired, this modern day mountain chalet is planned to celebrate the spirit of Aspen, with entitlements for 88 guestrooms, including six suites, and 11 W‑branded fractional Residences.
+W Aspen and The Sky Residences at W Aspen are designed by award-winning design firm nemaworkshop in partnership with Rowland+Broughton Architecture.
+Locally‑inspired, this modern day mountain chalet celebrates the spirit of Aspen, offering 88 guestrooms, including six suites, and 11 W‑branded fractional Residences.

-A proposed oversized split‑level Living Room, the brand’s alternative to the staid hotel lobby, reimagines the traditional dining scene with a modern approach to dynamic cocktails and cuisine.
-To complete the experience of this incomparable location, the property is programmed to feature a 1,600 square foot outdoor patio and a rooftop patio bar with a pool and hot tub, fire pits, dance floor, cabana, and panoramic views of Aspen Mountain, creating the ultimate experience for après ski and warm weather events.
+An oversized split‑level Living Room, the brand’s alternative to the staid hotel lobby, reimagines the traditional dining scene with a modern approach to dynamic cocktails and cuisine.
+To complete the experience of this incomparable location, the property features a rooftop WET Deck and bar area with heated pool and spa, fitness facility, fire pits, food service, lounge seating, and cabanas.
+There is also a private, Owners-only 4th floor roof deck with a spa, lounge seating, BBQ grill, outdoor kitchen, and fire pit.

 The Sky Residences at W Aspen are truly one of the most sought after addresses and prime locations in all of Aspen.
 Everything that the world-class resort of Aspen offers its residents and guests is just outside your door.

-There will be eleven branded Residences at W Aspen.
+There are eleven branded Residences at W Aspen.
 Six three-bedroom, three-and-one-half-bath Residences, and five two-bedroom, two-and-one-half-bath Residences.
-The three-bedroom Residences will average 2,160 square feet of interior living space, and the two-bedroom Residences will average 1,650 square feet of interior living space.
+The three-bedroom Residences average 1,993 square feet of interior living space, and the two-bedroom Residences average 1,567 square feet of interior living space.

-The spacious floor plans are designed by NYC-based nemaworkshop and will be strikingly furnished with open, gourmet kitchens, distinctive appointments, and impeccable detailing, and include expansive balconies, increasing the livable floor area for each Residence.
+The spacious floor plans are designed by NYC-based nemaworkshop and are strikingly furnished with open, gourmet kitchens, distinctive appointments, and impeccable detailing, and include expansive balconies, increasing the livable floor area for each Residence.